 Password Access Control Workflow(Feature available only in the Premium and Enterprise Editions)

-Password Manager Pro (PMP) provides an access control mechanism with which administrators can grant password access to users for a specific period of time.
-Admins can give exclusive privileges once the password is shared so that only one user is allowed to use a particular password at any point of time.
+Password Manager Pro (PMP) provides an access control mechanism that allows administrators to grant password access to users for a specific period.
+Admins can start granting exclusive privileges once a password is ready to share, and only one user is allowed to use a particular password at a single point of time.

-You will learn the following topics concerning Password Access Control workflow:
+You will learn the following topics concerning Password Access Control workflow in this document:

 - Steps to implement Password Access Control workflow

 - Use case scenarios